fuqixiu/leap-online-study/README.md

 # Context-specificity and longitudinal stability of the effects of depressive symptoms on social decision-making
-This repository contains data processing scripts, analysis code, and task materials for the paper:
+This repository contains data processing scripts and analysis code for the paper:
 **“Context-specificity and longitudinal stability of the effects of depressive symptoms on social decision-making”**

 ## Repository structure